RedPenguin101/Notes_Clojure/Notes2.md

 * `$ lein new app blottsbooks`
 * `$ lein run`

 # REPL
 * Get docstrings for function with `(doc average)`

 # Namespaces
-* Conceptually a big lookup table of vars indexed by symbols
 * In VM, clojure creates a namespace `user` and makes it current
 * Create new namespace with `(ns pricing)`.
 This makes it the current namespace.
 * Access things in another namespace by fully qualifying with `pricing/discount-price`